TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 1/1 Chronicles 1.7.md

 ---

-And the sons of Javan: Elishah, and Tarshish, Kittim, and Rodanim.
+The sons of Javan: Elishah, and Tarshish, Kittim, and Rodanim.